- Important Announcement!

 Many motors will work, but the details remain important.
 You need a face frame type motor so mounting it on a blower does not cover the motor cooling ports.
 You need a good quality motor with tough starting components as starting a heavy steel impeller means the motor works very hard during startup and gets warm.
 You need a motor with good heavy bearings to support turning a heavy blower wheel.
 You need to make sure that the motor when viewed from the motor shaft end turns counterclockwise and that you also get an impeller that is designed to turn counterclockwise, or that you can reverse the motor direction.
 You also need a motor powerful enough to turn the impeller when it moves maximum airflow. .

 Moving our 1000 CFM against the overhead of dirty filters, ducting, tool hoods, etc. means that our motor when pushing more air because we have clean filters and minimum overhead will draw 3.5 horsepower.
 Custom motors are prohibitively expensive so that leaves us having to choose a standard motor.
 The standard compressor duty motors that are heavy enough to handle our blowers only come in either 3 hp or 5 hp sizes.
-Yes, we can squeak by with a 3 hp by cheating and buying a motor that can handle an extra load for a while, but it made no sense at all to me to use poor quality or marginally sized motor for the most heavily used motor in our shop.
+Yes, we can squeak by with a 3 hp by cheating and buying a motor that can handle an extra load for a while, but it made no sense at all to me to use poor quality or a marginally sized motor running at over 100% capacity for the most heavily used motor in our shop.
 I tested a few inexpensive motors and they burned up easily, so I went to my motor expert and decided we needed a real 5 hp motor.
-I settled on either a Leeson or Baldor motor, but dropped Baldor when they moved their small motor manufacture outside of the U.S. I worked closely with Leeson to adapt a face frame mount to their heavy duty 5 hp compressor motor that has a 7/8” motor shaft.
-Clear Vue Cyclones, Electric Motor Warehouse and Electric Motor and Repair all provide this same excellent Leeson real 5 hp 3450 RPM motor with the upgrade face frame mount we need to attach the motor to the blower plate and ensure good cooling.
+I settled on either a Leeson or Baldor motor, but dropped Baldor when they moved their small motor manufacture outside of the U.S. I worked closely with Leeson to adapt a face frame mount to their heavy duty 5 hp compressor motor that has a 7/8" motor shaft.
+Clear Vue Cyclones, Electric Motor Warehouse and Electric Motor Repair and Sales of Greensboro, Inc. all provide this same excellent Leeson real 5 hp 3450 RPM motor with the upgrade face frame mount we need to attach the motor to the blower plate and ensure good cooling.